jkr2255/prop_logic/README.md

 ## Restriction
 SAT solver bundled with this gem is brute-force solver (intended only for testing), so it is inappropriate to use for real-scale problems.

+In CRuby and Rubinius, bindings to MiniSat ([jkr2255/prop_logic-minisat](https://github.com/jkr2255/prop_logic-minisat)) is available.
+It is a plugin for this gem, so no code (except require and Gemfile) needs to be changed to use `prop_logic-minisat`.

 ## References
 `PropLogic::Term` is immutable, meaning that all calculations return new Terms.